kisec825/zbtp/README.md

 ## License

-The ZBTP specification is released under an open license to allow free implementation on any platform and in any language.

-(Exact license to be defined.)
+### Specification
+The ZBTP protocol specification, schemas, and documentation are released under the Creative Commons CC0 1.0 license.

+### Reference Implementation
+The zbtp-cli reference implementation is licensed under the Apache License 2.0.

 ---